General Sonography

 To be eligible for consideration into the program the student must have successfully completed at least one of the following:

-An Associate Degree (60 Hours) - two-year Allied Health Care program with direct patient contact (must include a clinical internship/externship).
-Allied Health occupations include, but are not limited to, radiologic technologist, respiratory therapist, paramedic, occupational therapist, physical therapist and registered nurse.
+Associate’s Degree in an Allied Health Care Program (60 Hours) - two-year Allied Health Care program with direct patient contact (must include a clinical internship/externship).
+Allied Health occupations include, but are not limited to: radiologic technology, respiratory therapy, paramedic, occupational therapy, registered nurse, physical therapy or dental hygiene.

 OR